sophieyeh256/sophieyeh256.github.io/README.md

 # Bio
 * Working at DuPont as a Data & Systems Analyst in Product Stewardship and Regulatory, participating in the Supply Chain Rotational Program.
-* Pursuing a Master of Information and Data Science at UC Berkeley and will graduate in Spring 2023.
+* Pursuing a Master of Information and Data Science at UC Berkeley and expected graduation in May 2023.
-* Currently taking courses on NLP with Deep Learning (W266) and Machine Learning at Scale (W261).
+* Currently taking NLP with Deep Learning (W266) and Machine Learning at Scale (W261).
+* B.S. in Chemical Engineering and minor in Operations and Supply Chain Management from Carnegie Mellon Unviersity, Class of 2021.

 # Data Science Projects

 ## [**Metagenome Environment Classification**](https://github.com/sophieyeh256/W207_Final_Project)
 ### _Decision Tree, XGB, Neural Net, SHAP, Biotech_
-Anywhere there is life, there is bacteria.
-Microbiologists have sequenced metagenome samples to assemble sets of protein families plus the environment classificaiton from which the sample was collected.
-This project aims to create an environment classifier for protein samples and analyze the feature importance within our final models.
+Environmental metagenomics is the study of organisms in a microbial community based on analyzing the DNS within an environmental sample.
+Examples include profiling microbial populations in water samples taken from deep ocean vents or in the human gut that protect the host from pathogens.
+Environmental metagenomics study data are used for agricultural microbiome analysis, ecological remediation, or other biological investigations.
+At the Joint Genome  Institute, microbiologists have sequenced metagenome samples to assemble sets of protein families and classified them by environment. **In order to open research to identify the origins of unknown microbial samples and better understand the underlying functions of protein families, this project aims to create a classifier that determines the environment of a microbial sample based on its composition of protein families.** Exploratory data analysis was conducted and a baseline decision tree model was used to benchmark against XGBoost and Convolutional Neural Network models.
+After hyperparameter tuning using Optuna, the XGBoost model achieved an F1-score of 93.08% and the Convolutional Neural Network achieved an F1-score of 92.30%, which is a significant improvement from the baseline decision tree's F1-score of 89.69%.
+Although class imbalance greatly limited our scoring and performance, SHAP analysis demonstrated that our XGBoost model is able to identify dominant protein families in an environment that have key functionalities.

 ## [**A Descriptive Analysis of Climate Change Accountability**](https://github.com/sophieyeh256/w200_project2_bluhm_kim_Yeh)
 ### _Data Visualization, Matplotlib, Plotly, Climate_